 - Omega 3 fatty acids – The brain loves this fat, but has very little in it naturally.
 It can reduce inflammation and has a protective effect against cognitive decline (dementias).
 When you’re looking for a fat to include in a meal, make it this kind, but don’t go overboard.
 They’re fats, so they are high-calorie foods, and putting on excess visceral fat can cancel out the benefits.

 Our body is made of building blocks, which are proteins.
 Proteins are made of amino acids, and so are neurotransmitters (the chemical messengers our brain uses to function).
 We also need them for growth of nerve cells, so they are a critical part of our diet.
 So much so, in fact, the brain won’t be satisfied until it gets enough protein from what we eat.
 This leads to overeating in cases where our protein intake is too low.
-Keeping this in mind, if we focus too much on proteins, we can end up with too much fat in our diet, leading to the conditions that bring about diseases we’re trying to avoid or minimize.
+Keeping this in mind, if we focus too much on proteins, we can end up with too much fat in our diet, which isn’t good nutrition for brain health.
 In addition, other health problems can develop from excessive protein.

 Carbohydrates are fuel.
 Your brains uses proportionally more of it than the rest of your body.
 The problem is, if you consume too many, it will backfire on you.
-In the short-term, eating foods relatively high in carbohydrates can negatively influence your mood and increase fatigue.
-In the longer term, excess carbohydrates (often resulting in too many calories) brings about conditions that lead to the health problems we’re trying to avoid or minimize.
+In the short-term, eating foods relatively high in carbohydrates can negatively influence your mood and increase fatigue (make you feel worn out or run down).
+In the longer term, excess carbohydrates (often resulting in too many calories) brings about conditions that lead to the health problems we’re trying to prevent or minimize.
 On the flip side, if you don’t get enough of them, your brain will be starved of the energy it needs to do it’s incredibly demanding job.

 Vitamins and Minerals

 These micronutrients are important for nerve cells sending their signals, and creation of the chemicals it sends with those signals.
 Without sufficient intake of these, we would be unable to break down the fats, proteins, and carbohydrates we eat into usable energy forms.
 Deficiencies in vitamins, particularly the B-vitamins, can harm our ability to think clearly, sleep, remember things, and remain emotionally balanced.
+In fact, some researchers consider this the best vitamin for brain health.
 Over the course of long-term deficiencies, the brain can atrophy (shrink), and getting enough of things like B-12 can help prevent dementias.
 As with the other nutrients, of course, balance is key, as excessive dosages can lead to potential toxicity.

 It’s pretty well known that we are made of mostly water, and the brain is very aware of how much we have at any given time.
 Depending on a number of factors including your activity level, the amount we need to consume each day will vary.
 One thing that will not vary, though, is how much water needs to be present for the brain to function properly.
 Not only does it know when we’re getting low, it’s quick to tell us – with thirst.
 It only takes 1-2% body loss of water for the brain to start asking for some, and that also happens to be the amount that starts affecting how the brain works.
 When you’re even mildly dehydrated, you may find problems with concentration, memory, reaction time, and increased moodiness/irritability.
 Replenishing that water is one of the quickest ways to remedy some of that.